HOME | ALL-TIME TEAM LIST | ALL-TIME RECORDS | HALL OF FAME | HONORS | CONTACT FOR STATISTICIANS

 Thank you to the supporters of this page and the GNFA mission!

-A member of the Archer-Wiggins "Lightweight" division of teams averaging 135-145lbs, F.E.W., created by namesake Frank E. Watkins, was a force for many years in Portland.
+A member of the Archer-Wiggins League for "lightweight" teams, players averaged 135-145lbs.
+Created by namesake Frank E. Watkins, the team was a force for many years in Portland in the early years.

-The 1911 team was part of a 5-week-long battle with the Portland Mohawks for the Archer-Wiggins League crown.
-A tie game at the end of regulation required a replay the following week.
-The two teams slugged it out in defensive battles ending in 0-0 ties for four weeks before the Mohawks broke the stalemate kicking a field goal to win the 5th game and league championship 3-0 on Feb 11, 1912.
+The 1911 team was part of a record-setting 5-week long battle with the Portland Mohawks to determine the champion of the A-W League.
+A tie game at the end of regulation required the teams to return to the field the following week and play again.
+The two teams slugged it out in defensive 0-0 ties for four weeks into January and February of 1912 before the Mohawks broke the stalemate with a field goal to win the February 11th, 1912 game to claim the 1911 championship.

-The 1912 season would kick off eight months later, with F.E.W. returning to the championship game only to fall to Albina 6-0.
-The season finale, played on Jan 5, 1913 ended with a loss when Lents' Tead interecepted a pass and broke free for an 85-yard TD jaunt.
-Tead nearly had another 100-yard INT return but was called out of bounds at midfield.
+Eight months later, the 1912 season kicked off with F.E.W. returning to the championship game only to fall to Albina 6-0.
+The season finale, played on January 5th, 1913 ended with a loss with Lents' Teed intercepted a pass and broke free for an 85-yard touchdown jaunt.
+Teed nearly had another 100-yard interception, but was called out of bounds at midfield.

-The 1913 team finally made it to the top defeating the Albina Juniors over the course of two weeks to claim the Archer-Wiggins silver trophy.
-To cap the season, an All-Star aggregation of players from the defeated teams, formed as "Arleta" for a Christmas Day game that Watkins won 7-0.
-Quarterback Frank Huelet was also a boxer with the Multnomah Amatuer Athletic Club and was considered a tough athlete to contend with on the field.
+The 1913 team finally made it to the top by defeating the Albina Juniors over the course of two weeks to claim the A-W silver trophy.
+To cap the season, some of the players from the defeated teams of the league joined forces with the Arleta Juniors for a Christmas Day battle that F.E.W. won 7-0.
+Quarterback Frank Huelet, considered one of the toughest athletes to contend with on the field, was also a boxer for the Multnomah Amateur Athletic Club.

-In September of 1914 it was announced the Archer-Wiggins champions of 1913 would be rebranded under the Western Amateur Athletic Association with hopes of joining the Pacific Northwest Amatuer Athletic Union and challenge the Multnomah Winged M's.
-When that failed to materialize, the team re-entered the Archer Wiggins League in the 145-pound division.
+In September of 1914 it was announced that the Archer-Wiggins champions of 1913 would rebrand under the Western Amateur Athletic Association with hopes of joining the Pacific Northwest Amateur Athletic Union and challenge the likes of the Multnomah Winged M's.
+When that effort failed to materialize, the team re-entered the A-W League in the 145lb division.

-Once again, the team would find itself in a multi-week battle for the league championship with Albina.
-After two weeks of scoreless outcomes, Albina again, as in 1912, scored the 6-0 win during the third week to claim the championship away from Coach Warnie Woodworth who had taken his teams to the title game 4 consecutive seasons but only won once with a record of 1-3-7.
+Once again the team would find itself in the multi-week battle for the league championship with Albina.
+Albina and F.E.W. were fierce rivals, and as a writer for the The Oregonian noted, aside from the occassional fisticuffs amongst the players during the game, it was usually their fans who created the ruckus and threw hands with their rival fans.
+After two weeks of scoreless outcomes, Albina again scored the 6-0 win, just as in 1912 during the third week to reclaim the title from Coach Warnie Woodworth who had taken his teams to the title game four consecutive seasons.
+His championship series record those four years: 1-3-7.

 1911 Players included: